10 Best Fixed Base Routers in 2022 – Reviews & Top Picks

 The Avid Power Fixed-Base Wood Router is our pick for the best fixed based router for the money.
 It uses an 11-amp motor to deliver 25,000 RPM and has comfortable, ergonomically designed handles.
 It’s simple but powerful and features micro-height adjustment controls for extremely accurate routing.
 The aluminum housing is lightweight but durable, and the included edge guide will help ensure you get a straight cut.

 We found the Avid to be similar in power to our top choice, but the lack of variable speed control and no dust collection method kept us from putting it at the top of our list.
+With that being said, we think this is the best fixed base routers for the money available this year.

 3. Milwaukee 5625-20 Fixed Base Variable Speed Router – Premium Choice